The Selvedge Masterlist: Our Ultimate Jeans Guide

 Classics never die, and Iron Heart’s 21 oz. selvedge was born a classic.
 When the brand introduced the 634S as their flagship denim/cut in 2003, they turned the selvedge scene on its head, creating an arms race among makers to produce the best heavy yet wearable jeans.

-The cut, based on the 1966 501, is an excellent introduction either to the brand or to the world of conspicuously well-made selvedge.
+The cut, based on the 1966 501, flatters just about everybody, but that doesn’t mean it’s necessarily the cut for you.
 We’re also big fans of the 555 (super slim), 666 (straight), 777 (slim tapered), and 888 (high-rise tapered).

 Samurai S710XX (19 oz.)